 Pastoral Care for Trauma Survivors

 World Veteran Outreach |

 Peace and Justice Statements

 Sign Guestbook |

-©1999-2011 International Conference of War Veteran Ministers.
+©1999-2012 International Conference of War Veteran Ministers, founded 1989 as the National Conference of Viet Nam Veteran Ministers.
 All Rights Reserved.
-The International Conference of War Veteran Ministers is a registered trademark.
+The International Conference of War Veteran Ministers and National Conference of Viet Nam Veteran Ministers areregistered trademarks.
 All other trademarks are the property of their respective owners.
-ICWVM is funded by membership dues, donations, and major grants from organizations believing in our work.
+ICWVM/NCVNVM is funded by membership dues, donations, and major grants from organizations believing in our work.
 Contact information for officers and webmaster on separate page.
-This page last updated July 25, 2011
+This page last updated April 18, 2012